drewbelf/cv/index.md

 ### academic

 `2024`
-Proposal accepted for "*Est enim humilitas ostium sapientiae*: Bonaventure on Humility, Poverty, and Teaching Theology."
+"*Est enim humilitas ostium sapientiae*: Bonaventure on Humility, Poverty, and Teaching Theology."
 Paper on "Mendicant Charisms and their Discontents: The Secular-Mendicant Controversies at Paris" Panel.
 49th Annual International Patristic, Medieval, and Renaissance Studies Conference.
 Villanova University.
 November 1–3.

 "Penance and Satisfaction in Alexander of Hales's *Glossa in quatuor libros Sententiarum*." *Qui primus legit*: Studies in Sentence Commentaries on the Eighth Centenary of Alexander of Hales’s Lectures.
 St. Bonaventure University.
 June 11–12.